 - Recommendation: One academic recommendation must be completed.
 The form is available online.

 - Personal Essay: Applicants will also include one essay with their application.
 Choice of topics is included in the application.

 - Pacific Lutheran University (PLU) is test optional.
 Students may decide for themselves whether they wish to have their ACT or SAT test scores considered as part of their application for admission.
-However, homeschooled students and students from schools with written evaluations rather than grades are required to submit their official ACT or SAT test scores.
-International students are strongly encouraged to submit test scores if available.
+However, some homeschooled students and students from schools with written evaluations rather than grades are required to submit their official ACT or SAT test scores.

 PLU Scholarship Opportunities: Scholarship information, including academic merit based and artistic achievement scholarships, may be found at www.plu.edu/admission/scholarships.
 Students are also encouraged to indicate their intent to apply for financial aid via the FAFSA.
 Qualified first-year students are encouraged to apply for PLU’s top academic and leadership Presidential Scholarships.